derhuerst/vbb-modules/readme.md

 - [`vbb-sort-lines`](https://github.com/derhuerst/vbb-sort-lines) – Sort VBB lines by their importance.
 - [`vbb-mode-weights`](https://github.com/derhuerst/vbb-mode-weights) – Weights of modes of public transport in Berlin.
 - [`merge-vbb-stations`](https://github.com/derhuerst/merge-vbb-stations) – Heuristic to find VBB stations & stops that should be one.
+- [`merged-vbb-stations`](https://github.com/derhuerst/merged-vbb-stations) – A precomputed list of VBB stations that should be one.
 - [`vbb-parse-ticket`](https://github.com/derhuerst/vbb-parse-ticket) – Parse ticket information from the HAFAS API.
 - [`vbb-short-station-name`](https://github.com/derhuerst/vbb-short-station-name) – Remove noise from station names.
 - [`vbb-tokenize-station`](https://github.com/derhuerst/vbb-tokenize-station) – Make station names search-safe.